Painting James Hardie Siding: One Coat or Two?

 Other Factors Involved In Adequate Paint Coverage

 Many factors are involved in our paint application decisions on any given project.
-Temperature and humidity, direct sunlight, and the quality and type of surface, to name a some.
+Temperature and humidity, direct sunlight, and the quality and type of surface, to name a few.
 We can typically get one application to work for many situations if the conditions are right.
-If a mix of materials and a drastic color change is involved, then we may mix our strategy to get a good quality finish and color match.
+If a mix of materials and a drastic color change is involved, we may mix our strategy to get a good quality finish and color match.
 At the end of the day, the expert wielding the equipment has years of experience and knows what to do to guarantee the results.
 Proven and Guaranteed, the HES mantra.

 HES Paints a Lot of James Hardie Siding in Houston, TX